 6. See our augmented reality posters.
 These signs come to life with the Tour AU app.
 Can you find all four posters on campus?

 7. Find out if one of AU's signature first-year programs would be right for you.
 Learn about AU's most rigorous academic programs and living-learning communities: the Frederick Douglass Distinguished Scholars, AU Honors, and the Community-Based Research Scholars.

-8. During the Student Life Fair, get more information about the residence halls, dining plans, student activities, and even how you can become a member of the Blue Crew.
+8. During the Student Life Fair, get more information about the residence halls, dining plans, student activities, and how you can become a member of the Blue Crew.
 Also learn about study abroad, opportunities to engage in service projects, the University Library, and numerous other campus offices that provide social, spiritual, health, or academic resources for students.

-9. Meet Admissions Experts.
+9. Meet admissions experts.
 Also, investigate options to help finance your education.

 10. It's free!
 There is no charge to participate.
 Even breakfast and lunch are free.